-I am currently an Associate Lecturer in the Department of Archaeology, at the University of York.
-My principle role in this capacity is to co-coordinate the Digital Archaeology and Digital Heritage MA programmes (with Dr Colleen Morgan) and deliver a range of masters level and undergraduate teaching.
+I am an Associate Lecturer and Director of the Undergraduate Programme in the Department of Archaeology, at the University of York.
+I also co-direct the Digital Archaeology and Digital Heritage MA programmes (with Dr Colleen Morgan), this year I am acting director of the Funerary Archaeology MA programme and deliver a range of masters level and undergraduate teaching.

-I am also currently acting as the Departmental Ethics Representative.
+I am also currently acting as the Departmental Ethics Representative and am the Departmental Erasmus and World Wide Exchange Coordinator.

 I have active research interests in Neolithic Archaeology, the Archaeology of North Africa and the Near East, Theory and Method in Archaeology and Digital Methods in Archaeology (especially Applied GIS, Critical GIS and the impact of the 'Digital Turn' on archaeological practice).

 From 2012 to 2019 I was Co-Field Director of the Çatalhöyük Research Project, an important long term research project studying settlement on a Neolithic Tell site in Southern Anatolia.
 In this role I helped to coordinate and direct the excavation and general site logistics, management of excavators, development and implementation of excavation methods and post-excavation work.

 Prior to this I worked as a professional archaeologist since 1998 and spent several years in the UK commercial sector, working first for Birmingham Archaeology (then B.U.F.A.U., 1999-2000) and then Pre-Construct Archaeology (London, 2000-2004).
 From 2004 I worked freelance for various large research projects; this gave me the opportunity to work extensively in Italy, Iceland, Turkey, Egypt and the Middle East.

 I completed my PhD at the University of York in 2016; previously I graduated with a BA (Hons.) in Archaeology from the University of Nottingham in 1997 and with an MA in Field Archaeology from the University of York in 1998.